Get

 1. Your Children May Not Develop Allergies

-A study from 2002 found that animal exposure during the first year of your child’s life can reduce subsequent allergic sensitization.1 The key appears to be early exposure, so the sooner you can introduce a dog to your newborn, the better.
+A study from 2002 found that animal exposure during the first year of a child’s life can reduce subsequent allergic sensitization.1 The key appears to be early exposure, so the sooner you can introduce a dog to your newborn, the better.

 happy child playing with dog in a classroom